A knife is an implement for cutting, chopping, scraping, spreading and smoothing. It is used both in the kitchen and at the table.

 - If you drop a knife, never pick it up yourself, or you will fight with someone;

 - Dropping a knife means a man will soon visit you;

 - The only person who should close a pocket knife is the person who opened it;

-- A knife is never truly yours until it has bitten you and tasted your blood.
+A knife is never truly yours, some say, until it has bitten you and tasted your blood.